Tyrrrz/Gress/Readme.md

 ### Pre-creating operations

-Often you may need to pre-create operations in cases where their number is known ahead of time and you want `ProgressManager` to account for them when calculating aggregated progress.
+Often you may need to pre-create multiple operations in cases where their number is known ahead of time and you want `ProgressManager` to account for them when calculating aggregated progress.
+You can do that by calling the `CreateOperations(...)` method:

 ```c#
 var manager = new ProgressManager();